 There are a lot of countries where it is legal to homeschool, but of course the requirements to do so legally are going to be different in each country.
 But the HSLDA is still a great place to get started.

-Or if you need to register your student, like here in Oregon we have to register our students at age six and say that we’re homeschooling them.
+Here in Oregon we have to register our students with the school district at age six to say that we’re homeschooling them.
+We’re also required to submit to state testing in specific grades.

-Or in California, I think you had to fill out a form and you could start homeschooling them basically the next day if you wanted to.
+Or in California, I had to fill out a form, then I could start homeschooling them the next day.
+I also had to keep attendance records and teach specific subjects.

 Is HSLDA membership worthwhile?

-I want to recommend that if you’re on there, and you’re learning about your State’s requirements.
-And you see that there are a lot of homeschool legal challenges for homeschoolers in that state, it’s worth it to invest in the HSLDA membership.
-It provides you with some legal protections in case at some point your homeschooling comes into question.
+If you see that there are a lot of homeschool legal challenges for homeschoolers in your state, it’s a good idea to invest in the HSLDA membership.
+It provides you with some legal protections in case your homeschooling comes into question at a later date.

-So just giving you that tip.
-When we were living in California that’s where what we did.
-We did pay for our HSLDA membership, because California had experienced a lot of legal challenges to homeschooling.
+When we were living in California we maintained our HSLDA membership, because California had experienced a lot of legal challenges to homeschooling.
 We wanted to make sure we had the option of legal protection if that was needed at some point.

 2. Get Connected

-And the reason I say that is that you’re going to want to find people who are already doing it.
-They’ll be able to answer your questions pretty intelligently.
+As new homeschoolers, you’re going to want to find people who are already doing it.
+Another homeschool parent will be able to answer your basic questions as you’re getting started.

 Facebook as a starting point

 Or if you have specific types of homeschooling needs.
-Like if you’re homeschooling ADHD learners, or if you’re homeschooling kids who struggle with dyslexia, you’re going to find there’s groups for all kinds of homeschoolers.
+Like if you’re homeschooling ADHD learners, or if you’re homeschooling kids who struggle with dyslexia, you’ll want to join a group for special needs homeschooling.

-I think I’m currently in a group where it’s kind of a mix.
-It’s public charter school homeschoolers.
-So we can consider ourselves homeschoolers because our kids do most of their classes at school at home on Zoom.
+I’m currently in a group where it’s public charter school homeschoolers.
+So we can consider ourselves homeschoolers because our kids do most of their online courses at home over Zoom.

-But it’s… a lot of people would consider it public schooling because it’s run through the public school system.
+But many people would consider it public schooling because it’s run through the public school system.

 All kinds of homeschool groups

-So there are all kinds of groups out there, and try to join a couple of the local homeschooling groups.
-Because then you’ll have fellow parents who are already in it who can answer your questions and help you figure things out.
+Try to join at least one local homeschooling organization.
+That way, you’ll have fellow parents who are already in it who can answer your questions and help you figure things out.

-And especially if you’re a minority too, you’ll find… Or if you are aiming for a particular kind of homeschooling, if you already know you want to be a secular homeschooler.
-Or if you already know that you want to do, say, literature-based homeschooling.
+If you’re a minority, or if you already know you want to be a secular homeschooler, or if you already know that you want to want to follow specific educational philosophies…

-Those are great groups to get involved in.
-So find the ones specific to your situation.
-And join two or three different groups, I would suggest, so you can really get a feel for what it’s actually like homeschooling in your area.
+Find the ones specific to your situation.
+Join two or three different groups, so you can really get a feel for what it’s actually like homeschooling in your area.

 3. Decide what you need

-Number three: take some time to think about the needs of yourself as the instructor and your learners.
+Take some time to think about the needs of yourself as a home educator and your learners.
+This is the most important thing to do before you choose curriculum.

 @dinkumtribe Homeschooling your ADHD child has several advantages. @DinkumTribe ADHD family travel @DinkumTribe ADHD family travel @DinkumTribe ADHD family travel #adhdtiktok #homeschooltok #adhdkids #adhdhomeschool ♬ original sound – DinkumTribe ADHD family travel